Kingdom of Sussex: Christianisation and loss of independence (600–860)

 In 710 Sussex was still under West Saxon domination when King Nothhelm of Sussex is recorded as having campaigned with Ine in the west against Dumnonia.
 Sussex evidently broke away from West Saxon domination some time before 722 when Ine is recorded as invading Sussex, which he repeated three years later, killing a West Saxon exile named Ealdberht who had fled to the Weald of Sussex and Surrey and appears to have attempted to find support in Sussex.
 The Anglo Saxon Chronicle records a further campaign against the South Saxons by the West Saxons in 725.

 According to a charter dated 775, the former abbot of Selsey, Bishop Eadberht of Selsey (c.
 705 x?709) – (716 x?), was given a grant of land by King Nunna; the document included King Watt as a witness.
-However, the charter is now believed to have been a 10th- or early-11th-century forgery.With Professor H.L.
-Rogers findings on why manuscript is forgery.
+However, the charter is now believed to have been a 10th- or early-11th-century forgery.

 There is another charter, that is thought to be genuine, that records a series of transactions of a piece of land near modern-day Burpham in the Arun Valley.

 It starts off with a grant of land, at Peppering, by Nunna to Berhfrith probably for the foundation of a minster.

 Berhfrith transferred the land to Eolla, who in turn sold it to Wulfhere.
 The land then went to Beoba who passed it on to Beorra and Ecca.
 Finally King Osmund bought the land from his comes Erra and granted it to a religious woman known as Tidburgh.
 The charter is undated but it has been possible to date the various transactions approximately, by cross referencing people who appear both on this charter and on other charters that do provide dates.
 On the transaction, where Eolla has acquired the land from Berhfrith and sells it to Wulfhere [c.
 705 x (716x?)], Nunna's subscription is followed by a certain Osric who was possibly Nunna's co-ruler.
 The other witnesses who followed Osric were Eadberht and Eolla, both who can be identified as ecclesiastics.

 Nunna's last surviving charter, which is dated 714 in error for 717, is witnessed by a King Æðelstan.